 So, participants who took the seeds had 6.5% higher adiponectin levels.
 What’s more, the seeds are abundant in ALA (α-linolenic acid) which can help reduce fat mass.

-In fact, research showed that supplementing with 25 grams of chia seeds a day for 7 weeks increases the levels of ALA for 138% above the baseline.
+Web MD that supplementing with 25 grams of chia seeds a day for 7 weeks increases the levels of ALA by 138% above the baseline.

 You can add them to almost everything.
 For instance, use them as a nutritious thickener for milk, water, or juice.
 Or, add some seeds to smoothies and yogurt to make them even healthier.